 An IT manager who thinks analytically is also very important, as this position involves not just problem resolution, but process development around how to prioritize and remediate those issues.
 In addition, a strong customer service orientation is integral because IT managers often serve as the final escalation point for high-visibility troubleshooting.

 IT manager salary

-It’s no surprise given the demand for these IT professionals that the starting salary midpoint for this position is projected to be $125,000 in the coming year.
+According to the 2019 Robert Half Technology Salary Guide, the salary midpoint for this position is projected to be $128,500 in the coming year.